+[PP.6 bis.
+Recognizing that some countries face problems in accessing medicines, vaccines and other essential health technologies, [such as [the overwhelming demand; Brazil delete/move], low manufacturing capacity, high prices [and the lack of a global mechanism; Australia question; Argentina delete], among others, [condition; EU delete] [can affect; EU add] access; Australia add] and that such problems are exacerbated in times of pandemic [and/or overwhelming demand; Australia add] such as COVID-19 [USA reserve highlight].
+The overwhelming demand, low manufacturing capacity, high prices and the lack of a global allocation mechanism, among others, [condition; EU delete] [can affect; EU add] access; Argentina, South Africa, Russia, China, Brazil, Costa Rica, Mexico, Indonesia add; EU, Australia, Russia, Norway, Australia, UK question on source of language]

 PP 7.
 Considering the Pharmaceutical Manufacturing Plan for Africa (PMPA) that aims to strengthen local pharmaceutical manufacturers in Africa to produce quality, affordable essential medicines to improve health outcomes, and to realize direct and indirect economic growth;

+[USA, Norway, UK, Australia reserve; suggest by South Africa for Secretariat to check other regions/resolutions] [USA reserve deletion of PP7]

 PP 8.
-Considering also the commitment of AU Heads of State and Government at their 19th Ordinary Assembly in 2012 to consolidate their efforts for local production and strengthening regulatory oversight in Pillar II of the AU Roadmap on shared responsibility and global solidarity on AIDS, TB and Malaria (ATM), which also underscores the need to accelerate access to affordable and quality-assured medicines and health-related commodities;
+Considering also the commitment of [African Union; Australia add] Heads of State and Government at their 19th Ordinary Assembly in 2012 to consolidate their efforts for local production and strengthening regulatory oversight in Pillar II of the [African Union; Australia add] Roadmap on shared responsibility and global solidarity on AIDS, TB and Malaria (ATM), which also underscores the need to accelerate access to affordable and quality-assured medicines and health-related commodities; [Norway, UK, Australia reserve][USA reserve deletion of PP8]

+[PP8.alt.
+Recalling WHO’s roadmap for access to medicines, vaccines and other health products 2019-2023 as [part of; USA add] comprehensive support for access [, and [strategic local production while; USA add] considering regional plans and initiatives such as the Pharmaceutical Manufacturing Plan for Africa; Norway, EU, UK, South Africa add to replace initial PP7 and PP8]; EU add to replace initial PP8]

-Considering that there is a need to emphasize the possibility of realizing access to medicines and other health technologies through building capacity for local production, especially in LMICs, based on WHO’s road map for access to medicines, vaccines and other health products 2019–2023 as comprehensive support for access;
+PP 9.
+[Considering that there is a need to emphasize; Ecuador delete] [Emphasizing; Ecuador add] the possibility of [realizing; USA, Swtizerland delete] [promoting; USA, Switzerland add] access to [quality-assured; USA, Australia add] [safe, effective and affordable; Brazil, Australia add] medicines and other health technologies through building capacity for local production, especially in LMICs, [effective technology transfer [on voluntary and mutually agreed terms; USA, Switzerland, Australia add; South Africa, Egypt reserve] and cooperation, [development of patent pools[, and promoting generic competition; Canada add] [in order to promote generic competition,; Canada delete]; USA delete]; Argentina add; Switzerland delete] [based on; USA delete] [in line with; USA add] WHO’s road map for access to medicines, vaccines and other health products 2019–2023 as comprehensive support for access;